 As always, if you are in doubt, feel free to consult your data librarian for advice.
 Below we have some boilerplate text if you wish to deposit your data in the UNM Repository:

-The data will be archived for a minimum of 10 years at the University of New Mexico (UNM) Libraries' LoboVault institutional and data repository.
-After this time, the data will be appraised per established collection and archival management policies for transfer to an external repository, long term archiving in LoboVault, or alternative disposition.
-LoboVault is an Open Archives Initiative (OAI) compliant repository built using the DSpace repository application, which enables Dublin Core metadata and data set objects to be shared and harvested by other archival systems through the OAI-PMH protocol.
+Data will be archived for a minimum of 10 years at the UNM Libraries’ Digital Repository after the grant ends.
+After this time, the data will be appraised per established collection and archival management policies for transfer to an external repository, longer-term archiving, or alternative disposition.
+The UNM Digital Repository is an Open Archives Initiative (OAI) compliant repository, which enables Dublin Core metadata and dataset objects to be shared and harvested by other archival and discovery systems through the OAI-PHM protocol.

-LoboVault is a designated long term digital archives resource maintained by the University of New Mexico Libraries.
-In addition to the use of Dublin Core for descriptive metadata, the archive provides daily file integrity and format verification and will additionally create and maintain technical and administrative metadata using the widely adopted Metadata Encoding and Transmission Standard (METS) and Preservation Metadata Implementation Strategies (PREMIS) metadata standards.
+The UNM Digital Repository is maintained by the UNM Libraries.
+Archive staff will also provide daily file integrity and format verification and will create and maintain technical and administrative metadata using the widely adopted Metadata Encoding and Transmission Standard and Preservation Metadata Implementation Strategies metadata standards.
 These additional metadata include digital file signatures and checksums for bitwise integrity validation and chain of custody documentation.
-Primary responsibility for curating and preparing the data for archiving rests on the Data Librarians at the University of New Mexico Libraries.
+Primary responsibility for curating and preparing the data for archiving will rest with the Libraries’ Data Curation Librarian.

 While LoboVault can be used to share and archive data sets of any size, if you anticipate publishing more than 100GB of data in LoboVault please be sure to contact Research Data Service (email@example.com) for additional support.